SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 We have received many questions from users about how to take over TCA0 to generate 16-bit PWM or change the output frequency.
 There are a few non-obvious complications here, and this document aims to clear up these confusions.
 First, before you begin, make sure you have a recemt version of megaTinyCore installed.
 This document references functions added in the 2.3.x versions; pre-2.x versions further contain significant differences that render much of this document inapplicable.
 What is written here largely applies to TCA1 on the AVR Dx-series parts, and is expected to apply to the AVR EA-series as well, though no definitive information on those parts beyond their mention in the AVR EA-series technical brief has been released.
 It it unlikely that any relevant changes will be madem but not impossible.

 ## For far more information on type A timers
-Microchip has made available a Technical Brief describing the capabilities of the Type A timer, which is arguably the most powerful timer available on modern AVR devices (one could argue that the type D timer on the AVR DA, DB, and DD-series parts is more powerful (the same case is harder to make in the case of the tinyAVR 1-series, where there is no PLL to clock it from).
-I tend to disagree with that; while it is unquestionably more complex and is capable of some tasks which the TCA is not, it is applicable to significantly fewer use cases, and far more challenging to configure).
-That technical brief describes all applications of the type A timer, not just PWM (and also assumes it is starting from power on reset (POR) state; if you are using code from there, you can call takeOverTCA0() to both reset it to this state, and ensure that the core does not subsequently mess with it).
+Microchip has made available a Technical Brief describing the capabilities of the Type A timer, which is arguably the most powerful timer available on modern AVR devices (it's this or the type D timer, but while that is unquestionably more complex and is capable of some tasks which the TCAs are not, it is applicable to significantly fewer use cases, and far more challenging to configure).
+That technical brief describes all applications of the type A timer, not just PWM (and also assumes it is starting from power on reset (POR) state; if you are using code from there, you can call `takeOverTCA0()` or `takeOverTCA1()` to both reset it to this state, and ensure that the core does not subsequently mess with it).

 [Technical Brief 3217: Getting started with TCA](https://www.microchip.com/en-us/application-notes/tb3217)